12 Best Burr Coffee Grinders of 2022

 Fellow Ode is a single-dose automatic flat burr grinder.
 It is designed to grind precisely for pour-over and drip coffee and does not grind for espresso.
 Fellow Ode features 64mm stainless steel flat burrs powered by a PID-controlled motor.
 The large burrs provide a consistent grind and fast grind speed, with an output of 3.5g/s.
 The Fellow Ode has 31 grind settings calibrated for medium to coarse grinds.
 This makes it the best coffee grinder for filter and drip coffee on our list but unsuitable for espresso.
 The Ode features a grinds knocker, which helps clear any grinds retained in the chute.
 It also has a magnetic catch to help hold the ground bin during grinding and eliminate any mess.

-The benefits of Fellow Ode grinder are its compact size, grind speed, aesthetic appeal, and focus on manual brewing methods.
+The benefits of the Fellow Ode grinder are its compact size, grind speed, aesthetic appeal, and focus on manual brewing methods.
 Fellow Ode grinder is easy to operate, but the single dose feature does require you to measure your beans before grinding.
 Once you switch on the grinder, it will grind all the beans in the hopper, then automatically switch off once the hopper is empty.
 The grind size is selected using the large dial at the front.

 American brand Fellow manufactures the Ode automatic grinder.
 Fellow is known for producing manual brewers, coffee scales, and other coffee equipment, focusing on minimalist design.
-You can buy the Fellow Ode grinder on Amazon.
-The retail price is about $295.

 Baratza Sette 270 is an automatic conical burr grinder designed to provide highly accurate adjustments when grinding for espresso.
 Baratza Sette 270 features 40mm stainless steel conical S1 burrs, powered by a 550 RPM motor.
 This results in a breakneck grind speed, with an output of 3.5-5.5g/s depending on the grind setting.
 The Sette 270 features 30 stepped macro settings, with 9 stepless micro settings for a total of 270 grind settings.
 The fineness ranges from 230-950 microns.
 This makes it an excellent grinder for espresso but unsuitable for French press or cold brew.
 It has a convertible device holder which can accommodate portafilters sized 49mm to 58mm, the supplied grounds bin, or popular brewers, including the Hario V60 and Clever dripper.